 We should be rethinking drinking by young adults.
 That’s the advice of three experienced college observers and researchers.
 They are Joel S. Rudy, Dr. Dwight B. Heath, and Dr. David J. Hanson.

 In a majority of states in the US, drivers aged 16 and 17 gain experience while holding special licenses.
 These restrict the conditions under which they may drive.
 For example, only in daylight hours, only with a regularly-licensed driver in the car, etc.

 This provides a slow and safe introduction to an adult priviledge.
 The same general concept should be adapted to apply to drinking.

 Each college term, a few students risk alcohol poisoning during rituals like “21 for 21.”
 That is, downing on their 21st birthday a shot of liquor for every year of their life.

 In dorm rooms and in off-campus apartments sometimes students hole up with a bottle of alcohol and start to chug.
 They’re lucky if it brings nothing more than heaves and headache.

 Underclassmen find alcohol parties tied to the “Big Game.”
 They drink themselves insensible.
 And they fall to their death off balconies.
 It’s all been in the newspapers, this waste of promising young lives that shocks us all.

 One predictable reaction to accounts of injuries or death among these adults has been to further tighten age-based prohibition.
 And, indeed, it is a growing response to incidence of drinking by college students.

-It’s a system of gradual access to alcohol beverages by consumption-inclined 19- and 20-year-olds.
+It’s a system of gradual access to drinking by drinking-inclined 19- and 20-year-olds.
 Why not teach responsible drinking under mature supervision?
 Instead of leaving these young adults to experiment on their own.